ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

     - **Elbow Method**:
         - Plot the sum of squared distances from each point to its assigned cluster centroid (known as the Within-Cluster Sum of Squares or WCSS) against the number of clusters $K$.
-        - As $K$ increases, WCSS decreases.
-The idea is to choose the value of $K$ at the "elbow" point where the rate of decrease sharply slows down.
-This indicates diminishing returns and is a good trade-off between reducing WCSS and keeping $K$ manageable.
+        - As $K$increases, WCSS decreases.
+The idea is to choose the value of$K$at the "elbow" point where the rate of decrease sharply slows down.
+This indicates diminishing returns and is a good trade-off between reducing WCSS and keeping$K$ manageable.

     - **Silhouette Score**:
         - Calculate the silhouette score for different values of $K$.
 The silhouette score measures how similar a data point is to its own cluster compared to other clusters.